1 member

 A referral code is only useful if a player believes it is the right code at the right time for the right step.

 That sounds simple, but it is where most hesitation lives.
 New players often encounter:That creates friction.
 The player is no longer asking only “what code should I use?”
-The player is asking “can I trust this enough to use it correctly during account creation?”
+The player is asking “can I trust this enough to use it during account creation?”

 This page is built to answer that trust question directly.